Chapter 1, A stroll in Surrey.

 "Like the big, bad wolf does?"
 Harry asked, peering up curiously at Toby as he moved around the counter to get Harry's glasses.

 "Yeah.
 No. Well, sorta.
-I mean, we can't blow this house down, kinda hard to do that and it would be the brick house, and we can't blow it up either, so we're just gonna leave it," Toby rambled as he came back around, spectacles in hand, "Right, got those, you need anything else, how about shoes, I'll get your shoes," Toby walked back round to the foyer and picked up the scruffy pair of trainers he had seen Harry wearing from when he had first seen him in the cafe.
+I mean, we can't blow this house down, kinda hard to do that and it would be the brick house, and we can't blow it up either, though if I'd grabbed my other bag then we might've had enough C4 to turn this place to rubble... but that one's back at my place, so we're just gonna have to leave this place standing," Toby rambled as he came back around, spectacles in hand, "Right, got those, you need anything else, how about shoes, I'll get your shoes," Toby walked back round to the foyer and picked up the scruffy pair of trainers he had seen Harry wearing from when he had first seen him in the cafe.

 Looking around the small cupboard some more he couldn't see anything else that looked like it would be special to Harry, except for what looked like a small music box in the corner so he grabbed that too.